 What is your vision for the MSP clinic?
 Five years from now, what will the clinic look and feel like?

 My vision for the MSP clinic is for it to grow to its full potential.
 We have an amazing opportunity through MSP to reach out to those in the community who are in need of services that they may not have access to.
-As for the ABA portion of the clinic, in 5 years I would love to see ABA services for all ages of students, not only focusing on early intervention, but on social skills for all ages of students with disabilities, as well as job coaching for the post secondary clients using ABA.
+As for the ABA portion of the clinic, in 5 years I would love to see ABA services for individuals of all ages, not only focusing on early intervention, but on social skills for individuals with disabilities and using ABA for job coaching with adults.

 Why do you think a clinic at MSP is important to open now?